tidyrocks/tidyrocks/README.md

 - Maybe 25K hours as coder
 - My listener to english and speak is bad.
 But I can write and read, better now with chatGPT haha.
 - I am owner of a fashion brand (and factory) with operations in México and Brazil, e-commerce only.
 Since 10 years.
+- Business Operations in México, Perú, Brasil and Colombia.

 If you want contract my consulting service my price/hour is $95 USD.